 B. SPECIAL PROCEDURES FOR CLETS RESTRAINING ORDERS

-C. FAX FILING IN DOMESTIC VIOLENCE CASES
+C. FAX FILING IN DOMESTIC VIOLENCE AND ELDER ABUSE CASES

 E. PROOF OF SERVICE F. TIME LIMITS AND COUNTER-MOTIONS

 H. LONG CAUSE HEARINGS

 I. MATTERS TAKEN OFF CALENDAR OR RESOLVED BEFORE HEARING